 Chillicothe, Missouri's Sliced Bread page... click link for more of our history...

 Hello!
 You've heard of the "greatest thing since sliced bread," of course.
 Well, we have the real thing - sliced bread!
-It was recently discovered that sliced bread was first offered for sale - ever - in Chillicothe, Missouri.
+It was discovered that sliced bread was first offered for sale - ever - in Chillicothe, Missouri.
 A product of the Chillicothe Baking Company, it was sliced on a machine called the Rohwedder Bread Slicer.
 Invented by Iowa inventor, Otto Rohwedder, the bread slicer was put into practice in 1928 in beautiful downtown Chillicothe.
-A committee has recently been formed in Chillicothe to promote its new status as the "Home of Sliced Bread."
-Our poster briefly outlines the history of sliced bread, and we published a brochure recently.
-Click here to order one of our posters or a free brochure.
+Our poster briefly outlines the history of sliced bread, and we created and produced a brochure for distribution.
+Click here to request a free brochure.
+Click here for the latest news!

 SLICED BREAD SOUVENIRS

-exchanged for your check.
-Thank you for your interest in The Home of Sliced Bread!
+Thank you for your interest in The Home of Sliced Bread.
+We are making plans for new souvenirs in the near future.

 Our Sliced Bread Brochure... click here to request one.